X

 Meal kits don't have long-term commitments

 Most of these deeply discounted sign-up offers won't rope you into any long-term contracts.
-In fact, they make it fairly easy to pause or cancel your service, unlike those fury-inducing gyms.
-But for safety's sake, read the fine print for each service and for each individual promotion before you enter your credit card information.
+They make it fairly easy to pause or cancel your service, unlike those fury-inducing gyms.
+For safety's sake, read the fine print for each service and for each promotion before you enter your credit card information.

 sunbasket sign up offer

-Sunbasket is my favorite overall meal kit service.
-It's usually about $12 or $13 per serving but not when you take advantage of this trial offer.
+Sunbasket is around $12 or $15 per serving, but way cheaper if you take advantage of a trial offer.

 Screenshot by David Watsky/CNET

 If you don't have an interest in cooking, many of the top prepared meal delivery services have sign-up offers too.
-I've found that the discount, by percentage, isn't usually as good as with meal kits but there are still some cheap meals to be had.
+I've found that the discount by percentage isn't usually as good as with meal kits, but there are still some cheap meal options.
 Much like meal kits, you'll be able to cancel your service after you've taken advantage of the deal -- or keep 'em coming if you like what you get.

 The information contained in this article is for educational and informational purposes only and is not intended as health or medical advice.
 Always consult a physician or other qualified health provider regarding any questions you may have about a medical condition or health objectives.